configify/aapconfig/README.md

 * creates a list of inventories the hosts are part of and adds them to the input field
 * converts parameters from host_filter field and adds them to the limit field
-* adds “migrated” to inventory name
+* adds "migrated" to inventory name
 * adds or copies without changes other fields required for Constructed inventory

 Please, review values in the limit fields for correctness.
 If there are any '=', you will need convert the filters manually.